New Insights into Time Series Analysis II -- No Correlated Observations: Modelling the noise

 \subsection{Non-correlated indices}

-The selection of non-stochastic variations can be performed by one or more dispersion parameter.
-In order to combine a set of dispersion parameters (see Table \ref{tb_varind_new}) a non-correlated index is proposed as follows,
+The selection of non-stochastic variations can be performed by one or more dispersion parameters.
+In order to combine a set of dispersion parameters (see Table \ref{tb_varind_new}) a non-correlated index is proposed as follows;

 where $w_{(P)}$ and $\zeta_{w_{(P)}P}$ are given by Eqs. \ref{eq_coefnum} and \ref{eq_stratevamod}, respectively.
-This equation provides an index value that takes account of the sample size adjustment coefficient and a noise model.
+This equation provides an index value that takes into the sample size adjustment coefficient and noise model into account.
 For instance, $I_{(P)} \sim 1$ for stochastic variation.

-Distinct statistical parameters have different capabilities to discriminate distributions (see Sects. \ref{sec_Accurate} and \ref{sec_unbound}).
+Distinct statistical parameters have different capabilities of discriminating distributions (see Sects. \ref{sec_Accurate} and \ref{sec_unbound}).
 Such differences are highlighted when the $e_{P}$ values or sample size adjustment coefficients are compared.
-A sample composed mainly of stochastic variations will have a different dispersion of $I_{(P)}$ values.
-Therefore an appropriate combination of the results from different dispersion parameters is given by,
+A sample composed mainly of stochastic variations has a different dispersion of $I_{(P)}$ values.
+Therefore an appropriate combination of the results from different dispersion parameters is given by

 where $f$ is the waveband used, $\omega_{P_{j}}$ is a weight related with each dispersion parameter, $v$ is the number of parameters used, and $I_{P_{j}}$ is given by Eq.~\ref{eq_varind1}.
-Indeed, $I_{P_{j}}$ provides a normalized index allowing us to combine distinct dispersion parameters as well as the results from different wavebands.
+Indeed, $I_{P_{j}}$ provides a normalized index allowing us to combine distinct dispersion parameters and the results from various wavebands.